Flashfyre/Yume-2kki-Explorer/README.md

 ### Soundtrack

 Display a list of available BGM tracks in a modal window.
 Hovering over a track will show information from the Wiki on where it is used.
-Clicking a track's play button will play the track in the audio player.
+Clicking a track image will play the track and also navigate to the world it's located in if applicable.
+Clicking a track's play button will play the track in the audio player without navigating to the world or closing the modal.
 Clicking the button below a track's play button will add the track to the playlist.
-Clicking a track image will play the track and also navigate to the world it's located in if applicable.
+Tracks directly associated with a world will have a third button with an image icon and clicking this opens another modal window to select a screenshot of the world that best represents where the track is used.
+The image you choose will also be used for that track for everyone else using the app, so please only use it if you have a reasonable certainty that the current image for a track does not best represent where the track is used.

 ## Settings